 In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

-A view from Lake Tanganyika to our castaway lodge, Greystoke Mahale.
+A view of the shores of Lake Tanganyika to our castaway lodge, Greystoke Mahale.

 Rest and Relaxation in the Canopy - just you and nature